ThinkbotsAreFree/sona/README.md

 ```
 the first vector is from a male to a female of same age.

-the second vector is from a female to an younger man.
+the second vector is from a female to an younger male.